 How Is Form 5500 Filed?

 The first step in the filing process for Form 5500 is to determine which type you are required to submit, whether it is a Form 5500, 5500-SF or 5500-EZ.

 Subsequently, you should be aware that the DOL requires Form 5500 to be filed electronically by using the ERISA Filing Acceptance System (EFAST2) program.
 This system is designed to help simplify the processing, submission and receipt of your Form 5500.

-Next, you must fill out Form 5500, which is two pages in length and requires details concerning your EBP.
+Next, you must fill out Form 5500, which is three pages in length and requires details concerning your EBP.